OpenBB-finance/OpenBB/website/content/platform/how-to/add_data_provider_extension.md

 ---
-title: How To Add Data Provider Extensions
+title: Add Data Provider Extensions
 sidebar_position: 3
 description: This guide outlines the process for adding a new data provider extension to the OpenBB Platform.
 keywords: